 ◯

-caps and couples with an ML in NNW flow, thickened to near 0.50 mi,
+caps and couples with the layer in NNW flow, thickened to near ½ mile,

-suppressing convection, holding the sky beneath its stable frame.
+suppressing convection and holding the sky beneath its stable frame.

-Yet there’s collapse phase—when the layer slims to scarcely 0.06 mi,
+Yet in collapse phase—when the layer slims to scarcely 300 feet,

 but fractures into advected fog-banks and scattered breaks,

-while here stellar colors see in midnight graphic—
+while here stellar colors see in skyshift graphic,

-Down lower, condensation energy gathers in latent film,
+Dive lower, condensation energy gathers in latent whelm,

-the city dammed to air in perpetual motion;
+the city dammed to air in perpetual leaves.

 ◯